Maximizing transparency and tobacco industry accountability

 Explore the resource hub:

-Welcome to Corporate Accountability’s resource hub for the upcoming meetings of the global tobacco treaty for Party delegations, representatives of observer organizations and the general public.
+Welcome to the resource center for upcoming meetings of the global tobacco control treaty for Party delegations, representatives of observer organizations and the general public.
 This web page is a collaboration between the non-governmental organizations listed at the bottom of this page

 Here, you will find a variety of resources on important issues surrounding the Tenth Conference of the Parties (COP10) of the World Health Organization Framework Convention on Tobacco Control (WHO FCTC), taking place on 20-25 November, 2023, and the Third Meeting of the Parties (MOP3) of its Protocol to Eliminate Illicit Trade in Tobacco Products (The Protocol), taking place on 27 – 30 November, 2023 in Panama City, Panama.

 First-time delegates: We encourage you to download and review this helpful guide to the WHO FCTC.

 These upcoming meetings provide a critical opportunity to strengthen global tobacco control implementation in the wake of the COVID-19 pandemic and to rein in the tobacco industry’s ongoing attempts to interfere in, weaken, and delay the lifesaving measures of the WHO FCTC.

 Prior to COP10 & MOP3: safeguarding against industry interference

 All delegations are encouraged to submit declarations of interests.
 Parties can find a sample declaration-of-interest form here, should they choose to use such a format.
 (Download the document and scroll to page 6; non-Party States may also use this form.)

 Big Tobacco has a long and well-documented history of interfering in public health policy around the globe to protect its own profits—including infiltrating meetings of the WHO FCTC by interfering with delegations and posing as members of the public or the media.